Testausserveri/testausdeploy/README.md

 ## Architecture
 This project will implement 2 services for the new LUMI server.
-1. Docker auto deploy directly from a repository under the Testausserveri Github organization
+1. Docker auto deploy directly from a repository under the Testausserveri Github organization without any repository configuration
-2. LXC container deployment for members' personal purposes
+2. LXC container deployment for members' personal purposes to allow for strong enough segregation of users
 3. REST API to trigger actions and provide statistics

 The project will be organized in 3 components